Privatisation in Pakistan

-Privatisation (Spontaneous phase: 1989–1993)
+History

+1978 to 1988

 The momentum and demands for denationalisation gained currency towards the end of the government of Prime minister Zulfikar Ali Bhutto and Pakistan Peoples Party who under intensified their nationalisation programme had effectively the government-ownership management in the private industries of Pakistan; it had built a strong public-sector with priority on cement, steel and fertilizers.
 After the end of government of peoples party, a white paper was issued by General Zia-ul-Haq's government, followed by setting up the commission under Pakistan Industrial Credit and Investment Corporation (PICIC) chairman N.M.
 Ukailie.
 However, only three industries were returned to its rightful owners, namely Eittefaq Group of Industries to Mian Mohammed Sharif whilst others remains under government controlled.

+1989 to 1990

 As an aftermath of 1988 general elections, Benazir Bhutto and the peoples party returned to power, promising to denationalised and replace with the industrialisation programme by means other than the state intervention.

+By August 1989, a committee was established under the supervision of the Minister of State for Finance to oversee this initiative.
+With consultation from Rothschild's, the committee reviewed several state-owned enterprises for potential privatization, including Muslim Commercial Bank, Habib Bank Limited, Pakistan National Shipping Corporation, Pakistan International Airlines (PIA), Sui Southern Gas, Sui Northern Gas, and Pakistan State Oil.
+The objective was to integrate the savings of numerous private investors into the stock market, enhancing its stability and standards, a necessity identified since the early 1980s.

+In May 1990, the government offered 10 percent of PIA's shares for Rs.
+27.4 million, with a promise of a 12.5 percent minimum cash dividend for the following three years.
+Despite these efforts, other enterprises targeted for privatization remained unsold due to limited interest from the private sector.
+The process was interrupted when the government was dissolved by the president of Pakistan, resulting in new elections and the establishment of a coalition government.

-But controversially Benazir Bhutto did not carried out the denationalisation programme or liberalisation of the economy.
-No nationalised units were privatised, few economic regulations were reviewed.
-The partial privatisation began to kick off by Chief Minister of Punjab Province Nawaz Sharif who presided the liquidation of many industrial units put under provisional government to private sector.
+The partial privatisation was kick started by Chief Minister of Punjab Province Nawaz Sharif who presided the liquidation of many industrial units put under provisional government to private sector.
 All industries based on Punjab government ownership were returned to its rightful owners on a mutual understanding; the prices on units returned to industrialists are still kept as "top secret" by the provisional government.